February 15, 2024

 from Hayes, Virginia

-Driven by a passion for historic preservation, English major Drake James '24 recently used his summer internships in construction to explore this career path, beginning his journey as a contractor apprentice in historic restoration.
+Driven by a passion for historic preservation, English major Drake James '24 recently used his summer internships to begin his journey as a contractor apprentice in historic restoration.

 Drake James standing outside a construction siteDrake James ’24 and his father, Clayton James ’91, have quite a lot in common.
 They’re both Hampden-Sydney men, inspired by the Colonial-era architecture of their native Gloucester, Virginia, with keen interests in historic preservation.
 For six years, Clayton was president of Rosewell Foundation, one of the first properties in Gloucester and a key player in Colonial American economy.
 It was this early exposure to historic buildings that planted a seed in Drake’s mind that historic restoration may be the career path for him.